The Best Windshield Wiper Blades - Top 5

 They also work well in winter conditions, and won't clog up with snow or ice, because of the low profile and lack of frame.

 In my experience, Michelin wiper blades can last a couple of years.
 So even though they can cost around $20 each, they are well worth the investment.
 They usually come with a load of adapters, so that they should fit the wiper arms on most cars.
 It's easy to double check online before you buy, to make sure they'll fit your car.

 The only downside i've found with hybrid wiper blades is that they can really push hard against the windscreen.
 This is great for clearing the rain away, but they can sometimes make some noise if it's not raining much.
 This is usually the result of some traffic grease or grit on your windscreen, and not faulty wiper blades.
 This is easily sorted by using a windscreen cleaner or by adding a good windshield washer fluid next time you top up the washer bottle.

-The Michelin Stealth wiper blades are an essential upgrade if your car still has the traditional frame blades.
+If your car still has traditional framed wiper blades, then I think these are a great upgrade option.
 Not only will they last longer, but they'll also perform better (Michelin say even after 300,000 wipe cycles they'll still be better), no matter what type of weather you throw at them.

 Rain-X are definitely one of the industry leaders in windshield products.
 I've been a longtime advocate of their washer additives and rain beading products.
 They also produce a wide range of wiper blades including hybrid and beam designs.

 I've chosen their cheapest, standard design the WeatherBeater range for my list today.
 Most big wiper blade manufacturers such as Bosch and Michelin no longer produce conventional framed wiper blades.
 So if you aren't a fan of the beam or hybrid style, then your options can be limited if you want to stick with an affordable, but branded wiper blade.